wgnhs/gems/README.md

 # gems
-WGNHS-developed tools and documentation for working with the USGS Geologic Map Schema (GeMS) Please direct questions to Caroline at caroline.rose@wisc.edu
+WGNHS-developed tools and documentation for working with the USGS Geologic Map Schema (GeMS).
+Please direct questions to Caroline at caroline.rose@wisc.edu

 ## What's included: